2024 Diabetes is Primary Certificate Program

 Learning Objectives

-• Determine the most appropriate non-insulin glucose-lowering regimen based on individualized factors
+• Determine the most appropriate noninsulin glucose-lowering regimen for individuals with type 2 diabetes based on comorbidities and other person-centered factors

 Learning Objectives

-• Recall current recommendations for insulin use in diabetes and identify appropriate times to start a person with diabetes on insulin
+• Recall current recommendations for insulin used in diabetes and identify appropriate indications for initiating insulin

-• Differentiate insulin products by their action profiles and clinical characteristics
+• Differentiate insulin types by their action profiles and clinical characteristics

-• Apply recommendations for intensification of insulin therapies to adjust treatment to meet individualized glycemic goals
+• Apply recommendations for modification of insulin therapies to adjust treatment to meet individualized glycemic goals

 Diabetes Complications Management | 1.0 AAPA Category 1 CME credit